-The Office of Municipal Partnerships and Governmental Affairs serves as a visible point-of-contact for municipalities, local officials, legislators and other governmental agencies.
+Municipal Partnerships and Governmental Affairs serves as a visible point-of-contact for municipalities, local officials, legislators and other governmental agencies.
 The Office coordinates cross-agency efforts to provide up-to-date and effective outreach and user-friendly assistance - both online and via traditional formats - to a range of groups that do business with MassDEP or rely on it for information.
 The Director seeks to strengthen partnerships with cities and towns and to promote increased understanding about the agency's programs that protect the environment and the public health.

 Benjamin Ericson, General Counsel